Palo Alto / South Bay guide

 French drain questions for Palo Alto homes

-Palo Alto drainage issues may involve flat lots, older homes, hardscape runoff, and discharge limitations that should be reviewed on site.
+Palo Alto drainage issues may involve flat lots, older homes, hardscape runoff, tree roots, and discharge limitations that should be reviewed on site before choosing a solution.

 What to know first